egberts/egberts.github.io-src/content/articles/bind9-transfer-checklist.md

 1. Slave to perform transfer at an interval
 2. Master get QUERY-SOA notified to do a forced transfer

-Since we haven't done any forced transfer, we will look for errors during the interval update.
+Since the sysadmin haven't done any forced transfer, the focus is now within the update interval period.

 You may have a general purpose log file for your named daemon, but I have split my log files out into individual logging channels and thusly